-- Check that the system volume and the volumetric capacity of the expansion vessel are compatible. - ∇ If the volume of the expansion vessel is insufficient for the system. - Install an additional expansion vessel in the heating return, as close to the product as possible. - ► Install a non-return flap at the product's outlet (heating flow). - 2.
-Ensure that the system has the following components: - A cold water stop cock for the unit - A gas stopcock for the unit - A filling and draining device in the heating installation
+- Check that the system volume and the volumetric capacity of the expansion vessel are the same. - \triangledown If the volume of the expansion vessel is insufficient for the system. - Install an additional expansion vessel in the ► heating return, as close to the product as possible. - Install a non-return flap at the product's outlet (heating flow). - 2.
+Ensure that the system has the following components: - A stop cock in the cold water supply - A stop cock in the gas line - A filling and draining device in the heating installation

-- Heating flow connection, G3/4

-- 2 Gas connection, G1/2

-- Heating return connection, G3/4

-- Connect the water and gas connections in accordance with the applicable standards.

-- 2. Purge the gas line before start-up. - Check whether the connections (→ Page 18) are leaktight.

-5.3 Connecting the drain line for the expansion relief valve
+- 1 Heating flow connec-4 Connection for the cold tion G3/4 water supply line, G3/4 2 Hot water connection, 5 Heating return connec- - G3/4 3 Gas connection, G1/2 - tion, G3/4 - 1.
+Connect the water and gas connections in accordance with the applicable standards. - 2.
+Purge the gas line before start-up. - 3.
+Check whether the connections (\rightarrow Page 20) are leaktight. - 5.3 Connecting the drain line for the expansion relief valve

-- ► Ensure that the pipeline is visible. - The pipe must have a continuous fall and be routed to a position so that any discharge of water, possibly boiling, or steam cannot create any danger to persons, damage to property or external electrical components and wiring. - The components must be set up in such a way that you can see the water flowing out.
+- Ensure that the pipeline is visible. - The pipe must have a continuous fall and be routed to a position so that any discharge of water, possibly boiling, or steam cannot create any danger to persons, damage to property or external electrical components and wiring. - The components must be set up in such a way that ⊲ you can see the water flowing out.